Issues facing paid care workers

-You may be interested to read our recent report in which we look at how the tax credits system copes with fluctuating hours and incomes.
-Universal credit (UC) will eventually replace tax credits.
+You may be interested to read our report in which we look at how the tax credits system copes with fluctuating hours and incomes.
+Universal credit (UC) is gradually replacing tax credits.
 Unlike WTC, for UC, you do not need to work a minimum number of hours to qualify but there may be a minimum amount that you are expected to earn.

 I have fluctuating earnings, how does auto-enrolment apply to me?

 Your income may vary, but if at any point, you earn more than the eligibility threshold for your pay period (£10,000 per annum, £192 per week, £833 per month), your employer should auto-enrol you at that time (or after three months if they have decided to postpone you).

 Once you have been enrolled, and assuming you do not opt out, your employer will then calculate pension contributions each time you are paid, in accordance with a set percentage (in 2019/20, this is usually 5%, or 4% if you are eligible for tax relief).
 The percentages only apply to qualifying earnings over £6,136 (or the appropriate amount for your pay period).
 If your income fluctuates, this may mean that in some pay periods you could earn enough for there to be pension contributions, and in other pay periods you will fall short and there will be none.

 Having said all that, if you are underneath the official entry point, you can still ‘opt in’ to auto-enrolment if you want to – and get an employer contribution.
 Further, most pension schemes will allow workers to contribute more than the minimum they need to under law, either by increasing their contribution by a set percentage or by making an ad hoc contribution – thus allowing care workers who can afford it, to build better pension savings.

 You can read more about auto-enrolment in the employment section.

 Do my pension contributions get recognised for tax credits/universal credit?